 Do you love radiopharmaceuticals as much as we do?
 CPDC is always looking for exceptional people to strengthen our team.
-If you are interested in joining our team or if you would like to learn more about our current or future opportunities please contact email@example.com.
-Check our list of current opportunities below
+If you are interested in joining our team or if you would like to learn more about our current or future opportunities please click on the link below.

 CPDC’s Discovery Team is experienced in oncology, immuno-oncology, and neurology models.